What Is Water Damage?

 Where it comes from:

-- Sink or tub overflows (without contaminants)
+- Sink or tub overflows (without contaminants) caused by a forgotten faucet left running.

 Category 2: Gray Water